Average variance bounds for integer points on the sphere

+for the radial projection of these lattice points onto the unit sphere.
+Assuming the generalized Riemann hypothesis, Linnik~\cite{Linnik1968} proved that the sets $\wh{\cE}(n)$ become equidistributed on $\S^2$.
+Duke~\cite{Duke1988} and, independently, Golubeva and Fomenko~\cite{GolubevaFomenko1990} subsequently established this result unconditionally, building on the breakthrough work of Iwaniec~\cite{Iwaniec1987}.

-Given this equidistribution result, a natural question one can ask is whether the fine-scale statistics of the points $\wh{\cE}(n)$ converge to what one expects for uniformly distributed random variables on the sphere.
-This is exactly what Bourgain, Rudnick, and Sarnak \cite{BRS} ask in their seminal work on the subject.
-One of the statistics they consider is the variance which is defined as follows: Given a set $\Omega \subset \S^2$, let
+Duke's theorem naturally raises the question of whether the fine-scale statistics of $\wh{\cE}(n)$ agree with those of independent uniformly distributed random points on the sphere.
+Bourgain, Rudnick, and Sarnak~\cite{BRS} initiated a systematic study of this question.
+One of the statistics they considered is the variance of the number of points in a spherical cap.
+Given a measurable set $\Omega\subset\S^2$, set